The Mary Towneley Loop

 I love this climb, it starts way down there on the Dam wall of Widdop Res.

-This picture was taken just after the track was laid.
+This picture was taken in 2002 just after the track was resurfaced for the first of several attempts to sanitize this tricky terrain.

 This is the Yorkshire/Lancashire